 Regulation Z and RESPA both exist to protect home buyers, but apply to different stages of the purchase.
 Regulation Z has to do with the early stage of trying to obtain a mortgage for the purchase.
 RESPA kicks in when the deal is about to be closed and the settlement procedures are on.

 There are various laws that aim to protect buyers in a real estate transaction.
 While it can be hard for buyers to be fully aware of all the laws at their disposal, they can make sure everything is on the up and up by hiring a real estate agent.
 The best real estate agents know local real estate laws and their clients’ rights.

 Contact Clever to connect with a top Partner Agent who can guide you through the home buying process.
-Buyers who complete a purchase with a Clever Partner Agent can qualify for a $1,000 rebate on their commission in 40 states.
+Buyers who complete a purchase with a Clever Partner Agent can qualify for Clever Cash Back in 41 states.